 Executive Director Future Industries, CSIRO

 Biography of Ms Kirsten Rose (external link)

-Program Leader Science & Technology Coordination, Defence Science and Technology Group
+Chief Technology Officer Innovation and Strategic Research, Defence Science and Technology Group

 Professor Chris Moran

 Professor Chris Moran FTSE is Deputy Vice-Chancellor, Research at Curtin University, where he builds critical industry links to ensure University outcomes and performance.
 Across a 16-year career with CSIRO, Professor Moran has held a range of leadership roles and has been a Board Member of five Cooperative Research Centres.
 Professor Moran was Director of the International Mining for Development Centre, and also established the International Centre of Excellence for the mining industry in Chile.

 ECU Deputy Vice-Chancellor (Research) and Vice-President